 Human beings rarely think in pure logic.
 We think in images, stories, moods, and remembered scenes.
 Myth and dream work because they compress complex emotional truth into symbolic form.
 Tarot operates in the same register.
 The image on the card is not decoration.
 It is a container for psychological pattern recognition.

 When you draw Strength, for example, the card does not merely say “be brave.”
-It suggests a style of power: measured, embodied, internally governed.
+It suggests a specific style of power: measured, embodied, internally governed, the capacity to hold what is wild without forcing or suppressing it.
 When you draw The Tower, the message is not generic chaos.
-It is the collapse of a structure that could no longer honestly stand.
+It is the collapse of a structure that could no longer honestly stand, and the recognition that the collapse, however painful, is the necessary precondition for what comes next.
 The picture gives the mind something sharper than abstraction.
+It gives the psyche an image to work with rather than a concept to debate.

 Tarot becomes weak when it is used to outsource agency.
 It becomes strong when it is used to increase honesty.
 The goal is not “What will happen to me?” but “What pattern am I participating in, and what does that pattern ask of me?”